shivashant25/Power-platform-Copilot/Instructions/Labs/Lab-01.md

 12. When your environment shows as **Ready**, select your **Copilot** environment by selecting the ellipses next to the name to expand the drop-down menu and select **Settings**.

 13. Explore the different areas in **Settings** that you are interested in but do not make any changes.

+    ## Exercise 2: Enable copilot and AI in power apps